-of 10 years since it is a widely used benchmark and available with a long history.
+The main explanatory variable in our regressions is the previous year's market interest rate.
+We use the annualized yield of German government bonds with a residual maturity of 10 years since it is a widely used benchmark and available with a long history.
 We lag government bond rates by one year because policyholders may not immediately react to changes in market conditions.
 The interest rate varies significantly in our sample and ranges from 0.4% to 6.3% at the 5th and 95th percentiles, respectively.
-The baseline empirical model for an insurer i's surrender rate in year t is where Interest ratet-1 is the lagged 10-year German government bond rate, $Y{t-1}$ is a vector of lagged control variables that capture macroeconomic conditions and insurance market dynamics, and $u_i$ are insurer fixed effects. $\alpha$ estimates the effect of interest rates on surrender rates.
-Our hypothesis is that higher market interest rates increase surrender rates since they move surrender options toward the money, implying that $\alpha > 0$ .
-An increase in market interest rates makes it relatively more attractive to surrender and invest ex-ante guaranteed surrender payments in alternative investment products to earn a higher return (e.g., corporate or government bonds) or use them as substitutes for other financing sources, such as mortgages.
+The baseline empirical model for an insurer i's surrender rate in year t is where Interest rate{t-1} is the lagged 10-year German government bond rate, Y{t-1} is a vector of lagged control variables that capture macroeconomic conditions and insurance market dynamics, and u_i are insurer fixed effects. α estimates the effect of interest rates on surrender rates.
+Our hypothesis is that higher market interest rates increase surrender rates since they move surrender options toward the money, implying that $\alpha > 0$.
+An increase in market interest rates makes it relatively more attractive to surrender and invest ex-ante guaranteed surrender payments in alternative investment products (e.g., corporate or government bonds) to earn a higher return or use them as substitutes for other financing sources, such as mortgages.
 Consistent with the hypothesis and the specification of the empirical model in Equation (1), the binscatter plot in Figure 1 (b) shows a linear relationship between surrender rates and interest rates.

-Surrender
+Surrender rate{i,t} =

-$$rate{i,t} = \alpha Interest \ rate{t-1} + \beta New \ business{i,t-1} + \xi Y{t-1} + u_i + \varepsilon{i,t},$$
+$$\alpha$$

-(1)
+Interest rate{t-1} + β New business{i,t-1} + $\xi Y{t-1} + u_i + \varepsilon{i,t}$, (1)